Abditosaurus: Description

 Abditosaurus is noted for its large size, and is the largest titanosaur from the Ibero-Armorican Island, a geological region composing most of Spain and Southern France.
 It is estimated to have reached a length of 17.5 m and mass of 14 tonnes.

 The holotype includes an ossified sternal rib and an ossified calcaneum, elements which hitherto had not been unequivocally identified in titanosaur specimens, leading to speculation that they had fully disappeared in the group.
 These bones probably ossified due to the advanced individual age of the holotype, which was also proven by its bone structure.

 Classification

 The discoverers of Abditosaurus interpreted it as a member of Saltasaurinae, a clade of titanosaurs found in South America and Africa.
 Their phylogenetic analysis recovered the Egyptian sauropod Paralititan as the sister taxon of Abditosaurus, with the Brazilian Maxakalisaurus as their next-closest relative.
 The clade uniting these three species, in turn, formed a sister clade to Saltasaurini.
 As such, Abditosaurus is not closely related to other European sauropods, the majority of which were recovered as opisthocoelicaudiines by their phylogenetic analysis.
+A subsequent study, using a revised version of the dataset used by Vila and colleagues, found Abditosaurus to occupy a different (non-saltasaurid) position, forming a clade with Alamosaurus, Pellegrinisaurus, Baurutitan, and Dreadnoughtus that was closely related to lognkosaurs.